-This article is outcome of the technical discussion of activity monitor and its behavior with my friend and SQL Expert Tejas Shah.
-Tejas told me that he does not like to re-write content from MSDN but rather prefer to write real life scenarios, as that prepares him to become better SQL Expert.
-While discussing about Activity Monitor he informed that activity monitor throws an error when there is permissions issue.
+This article is an outcome of the technical discussion of activity monitor and its behavior with my friend and SQL Expert Tejas Shah.
+Tejas told me that he does not like to re-write content from MSDN, but rather prefer to write real life scenarios, as that prepares him to become a better SQL Expert.
+While discussing about Activity Monitor he informed that it throws an error when there is a permissions issue.
 He has even blogged about how to give permissions to user to launch activity monitor on his blog .
 Tejas asked me to write on the same subject for SQL Server 2008.
 Here is the article covering the discussion I had with Tejas.

-I have user called ‘ActivityUser’ when turned on Activity Monitor (while logging in with user ActivityUser’) it does not have show anything in Activity Monitor.
+I have used called ‘ActivityUser’ when turned on Activity Monitor (while logging in with user ActivityUser’) it does not have show anything on the screen.

-The issue here is permissions issue.
-If user ActivityUser is given all the necessary permission it will start showing up data in Activity Monitor.
-Activity Monitor is new tool in SQL Server which displays activity in five sections.
+The issue here is a permissions issue.
+If user ActivityUser is given all the necessary permissions it will start showing up data in Activity Monitor.
+It is a new tool in SQL Server, which displays activity in five sections.
 1) Overview, 2) Processes, 3) Resources Waits, 4) Data File I/O, 5) Recent Expensive Queries.
 It is one of the new and very useful tool introduced by SQL Server.

-Once permissions is given to user, it displays the data in Activity Monitor.
+Once permissions are given to the user, it displays the data in Activity Monitor.
 Click on images to enlarge the images.